 - 1. Create and start a virtual machine using any of the techniques given in Section 10.4, "Creating VMs". - 2.
 Make any desired configuration changes on the running VM, then click Stop. - 3.
 Wait for the VM to stop.
 When the status shows Stopped, go to the next step. - 4.
 Click Create Template and provide the following: - " Name and Display Text.
-These will be shown in the UI, so choose something descriptive. - ▶ OS Type.
+These will be shown in the UI, so choose something descriptive. - OS Type.
 This helps CloudStack and the hypervisor perform certain operations and make assumptions that improve the performance of the guest.
-Select one of the following improve the periormance of the guest.
-Selectione of the following.
+Select one of the following.